 I have a gig this coming weekend playing with my wife, Amy Rigby.
-I’m principally the bass player in her band though I also play guitar on a couple of tunes on an electronic instrument called an Omnichord which has been rechristened by Amy as the Omacron.
+I’m principally the bass player in her band though I also play guitar on a couple of tunes and an electronic instrument called an Omnichord which has been rechristened by Amy as the Omacron.
 I also sing harmony or back-up vocals.

 I was thinking about the difference between preparing for one of Amy’s shows and one of my own.
 Preparing for my own shows is a quietly fraught affair - I’m filled with fear and self doubt.
 Getting ready for a show with Amy there’s a marked absence of all this, apart, that is, from my normal low-level insecurity wherein battalions of better bass players agree amongst themselves that they could do a far superior job, muttering about how I only got the job because I’m married to the artist.
 Normal stuff as I said.